 Contact Lisa at NUAA on (02) 8354 7300 to talk about the Board, what skills you may have to offer or would like to learn, and what is involved.
 We can arrange for a Board member to give you a call back to talk about their experience.
 You can even attend a meeting as an observer and talk to members afterwards.
 If after doing your homework you decide to run for the Board, but don’t have any experience with sitting on Boards, it might be an idea to consider running as an Alternate Member, where you are in a position of learning.

 Board members are elected at the Annual General Meeting (AGM).
 You need to be a confirmed member of NUAA to run for the Board.
 Members are sent an AGM pack each year with nomination forms.
 We will also post nomination forms on this site before each AGM.
 You need a nominator and a seconder to become a candidate.
 You then attend the AGM and speak to your nomination.
-Members attending the AGM vote for Board members, the votes are counted on the spot by a Returning Officer and results are announced immediately after the count.
+Members attending the AGM vote to approve the new Board members, with a ballot if the number of nominees exceeds the number of positions.

 This Board was elected at the 2017 AGM.
 The next Board will be elected at the 2018 AGM.
 Board positions are open to all NUAA members.
 Each year, Board Nomination forms are mailed out to NUAA members along with the AGM agenda papers and they are also posted on the NUAA Website as soon as they are available.
 You can nominate yourself, but you will need another NUAA member to second your nomination.
 The AGM takes place in October/November each year.
 Contact Lisa for more information on (02) 8354 7300 or contact us through our online form – click here.